electron/electron/docs/tutorial/windows-store-guide.md

 In opposition to traditional UWP apps, packaged apps currently need to undergo a manual verification process, for which you can apply [here][centennial-campaigns].
-In the meantime, all users will be able to just install your package by double-clicking it, so a submission to the store might not be necessary if you're looking for an easier installation method.
+In the meantime, all users will be able to install your package by double-clicking it, so a submission to the store might not be necessary if you're looking for an easier installation method.
 In managed environments (usually enterprises), the `Add-AppxPackage` [PowerShell Cmdlet can be used to install it in an automated fashion][add-appxpackage].